All established clients receive 20% off recommended supplements, always.

 What does this mean?

 My life has always been directed by my love of science, and particularly health.
 The first sign may have been in second grade, when other kids went home with games and toys they won at the school penny picnic, I went home with a microscope and a shrinking head game.
-By eighth grade, I declared I would pursue a health career, much to the delight of my health science teacher.
+By eighth grade, I declared I would pursue a health career.

 Naturopathic oncology has been my focus since graduating in 2000 from National University of Natural Medicine in Portland, Oregon.
 A two year residency at Cancer Treatment Centers of America in Tulsa allowed for a solid start in what has become my career and life's work.

-What you see here, Round Table Cancer Care, is a culmination of what I have come to realize is best for each person when approaching their cancer care.
+Round Table Cancer Care is a culmination of what I have come to realize is best for each person when approaching their cancer care.

 Respecting the expertise of all of the participants in a person's care and acknowledging that we all have different perspectives and opinions, and that's okay!
-Ultimately, as long as everyone at the table holds the patient's welfare at the center of their focus and we communicate well, we can collaborate and improve the life of each patient.
+When the patient's welfare is at the center of everyone's focus and we communicate well, the patient is best served and outcomes are optimized.